Bill Haslam: 2010

 Final results by county in 2010:

 On January 6, 2009, Haslam declared his intention to run for Tennessee governor in 2010.

-His campaign received contributions of $3.9 million between January and July 1 in 2009, substantially more than his Republican primary rivals.
+His campaign received contributions of $3.9 million between January and July 1, 2009, substantially more than his Republican primary rivals.
 Lieutenant Governor Ron Ramsey received $1.3 million and U.S. Congressman Zach Wamp received $1.2 million, while Shelby County District Attorney General Bill Gibbons reported $416,000 at that time.
 Among Democratic candidates, businessman Mike McWherter raised $650,000 at the mid-year, followed by former State House Majority Leader Kim McMillan's $180,000.